eProsima/DDS-Router/docs/rst/getting_started/usage_example.rst

 .. figure:: /rst/figures/shapesdemo_circle.png

-Please feel free to explore sections :ref:`Examples <examples_echo_example>` and :ref:`Use Cases <vulcanexus_cloud>` for
-more information on how to configure and set up a router, as well as to discover multiple scenarios where |ddsrouter|
-may serve as a useful tool.
+Please feel free to explore section :ref:`Examples <examples_echo_example>` for more information on how to configure and set up a router, as well as to discover multiple scenarios where |ddsrouter| may serve as a useful tool.